HIDDEN NARRATIVES BEYOND THE CANON

 The Gospel of Thomas

-Gospel of the Egyptians
+Secret Gospel of Mark

 “Jeremy Payton’s ‘The Apocrypha’ is a masterful work that brings ancient texts to life.
 His translation is both accessible and profound, shedding new light on these enigmatic writings.
 As a history enthusiast, I found the contextual insights particularly enlightening.
 Payton’s dedication to preserving the authenticity of these texts is evident throughout the book.
 A must-read for anyone interested in the depths of religious history.”